Peter Horlock Travel Bursary

 The travel bursary is possible thanks to the generous support of Mrs Cathy Horlock in memory of her late husband, Peter Horlock.

-The aim of this memorial fund is to give support for technical staff to undertake working visits to other centres, to support the development of their work in what is a very specialised field of PET radiochemistry.
+The aim of this memorial fund is to provide support for technical staff to undertake working visits to other centres, to support the development of their work in what is a very specialised field of PET radiochemistry.

 Lesser awards may be considered for UK working visits.
-Included in this funding, part of the bursary may be used towards travel and registration fees of awardees attending the next UK PET Chemistry Meeting (following award completion).
+Up to £200 is permitted to be used towards travel and registration fees of awardees attending the next UK PET Chemistry Meeting (following award completion).

-Who can apply
+Who can apply?

 - Graduate technical staff in the earlier stages of their career development